Delayed Hopf bifurcation and control of a ferrofluid interface via a time-dependent magnetic field

 or $\varkappa = \varkappa_0 + IT_{e} = \sqrt{I\rho^2/2(1-\rho^2)}$.
-As shown in Fig.~\ref{fig:bifur time}, for fixed $\varkappa_0$ and $I$, the delayed time $T_{e}$ first decreases as the initial perturbation increases, and then start to saturate (around $10^{-3}$) to the value determined by $\varkappa_0$ and $I$ only.
-Note that $\varkappa_0$ and $I$ are controllable parameters corresponding to the external forces, and thus in the physical system, as long as the droplet is perturbed by a perceivable amplitude (\textit{e.g.}, $>0.1\%$ of radius), the delayed time can be explicitly controlled via Eq.~\eqref{eq:T_1^e simple}.
+As shown in Fig.~\ref{fig:bifur time}, for fixed $\varkappa_0$ and $I$, the delay time $T_{e}$ first decreases as the initial perturbation increases, and then starts to saturate (around $10^{-3}$) to the value determined by $\varkappa_0$ and $I$ only.
+Note that $\varkappa_0$ and $I$ are controllable parameters corresponding to the external forces, and thus in the physical system, as long as the droplet is perturbed by a perceivable amplitude (say, $>0.1\%$ of its initial radius), the delay time can be explicitly computed/controlled via Eq.~\eqref{eq:T_1^e simple}.

-Figure~\ref{fig:delayed prediction} shows the delay time $T_{e}$ evaluated from Eq.~\eqref{eq:T1e eval}, based on the physical parameters and initial perturbation can predict the bifurcation delay, and compares favorably with the multi-time-scale analysis and the fully nonlinear simulations.
-In example, $T_{e}$ can be taken as the minimum time needed for the time-dependent evolution to saturate to a predictable stationary state.
+Figure~\ref{fig:delayed prediction} shows that the delay time $T_{e}$ evaluated from Eq.~\eqref{eq:T1e eval}, based on the physical parameters and initial perturbation can predict the bifurcation delay.
+Further, it is evident that this prediction compares favorably with the delayed time observed in the multiple-time-scale analysis and the fully nonlinear simulations.
+For example, $T_{e}$ can be taken as the minimum time needed for the time-dependent evolution to saturate to a predictable stationary state.
 When $T_1<T_{e}$, the dynamics is governed by exponential growth or decay.
-Subsequently, the amplitude experiences a limited growth constrained by the nonlinearity.
-Finally, when $T_1>T_{e}$, the dynamics saturate to a state governed by the balance of nonlinearity and dispersion, and the interface evolution is determined by the quasistatic variation of the bifurcation parameter, \textit{i.e.} the system responds to the (slow) external forcing instanteneously.
+Subsequently, the amplitude experiences limited growth constrained by nonlinearity.
+Finally, when $T_1>T_{e}$, the dynamics saturate to a state governed by the balance of nonlinearity and dispersion, and the interface evolution is determined by the quasistatic variation of the bifurcation parameter, \textit{i.e.} the system responds to the (slow) external forcing instantaneously.